yidong72/othello-alpha/README.md

 A: Othello Alpha is an iOS app that brings the classic board game Othello (also known as Reversi) to your device with an intelligent AI opponent.

 **Q: What devices are supported?**
-A: Othello Alpha is available for iPhone and iPad running iOS 15.0 or later.
+A: Othello Alpha is available for iPhone and iPad running iOS 17.0 or later.

-**Q: Is the app free?**
-A: Yes, Othello Alpha is free to download and play.

 ### Game Features